 Amphawa is in the province of Samut Songkhram, southwest of Bangkok, Thailand.
 While it is small in land area, it has abundant agricultural crops and marine life, being beside the Mae Klong river.
 From Bangkok to Amphawa, it is only about 90 kilometers which take around an hour and thirty minutes drive.

-In a capsule, Amphawa has a rich tradition of the Thai People with lots of Thai history, culture, folkways, community life and a sustainable ecosystem.
+In a capsule, the region of Amphawa Thailand has a rich tradition of the Thai People, with lots of Thai history, culture, folkways, community life, and a sustainable ecosystem.

 Amphawa – The Village of Elephants